Comparative Brain Meeting

 The onsite meeting room 🏢

 We'll be in Amphitheatre Duclaux.
-Please present yourself at the Institut Pasteur reception, 28 rue du Dr Roux.
+Please present yourself at the Institut Pasteur reception, 205 rue de Vaugirard.
 Your participation has been registered in the system and you will receive your badge upon presentation of an ID card with name and photo to the reception team.
 Our local team will pick up small groups of participants on a rolling basis until 9 am.
 Your badge will be valid for the entire duration of the meeting and you will need it everytime you enter or exit the campus.

 To get to Institut Pasteur using public transportation, you can take the metro line 6 and get off at the Pasteur station, which is just a few minutes' walk from the institute.